 Grant funding is a distinctive feature of our annual Play Conference, and we are proud to have awarded $47,000 in funding to date.
 Through competitive funding opportunities, we offer both Action and Research Grants to playmakers and researchers whose work has the potential to improve and expand the Play Movement.

 Those interested in applying for one of our 2018 grants will first need to submit a presentation proposal for the 2018 Conference on the Value of Play: The Many Faces of Play, April 8-11 in Clemson, SC.
 Those whose presentations are accepted are eligible to apply for research and action grants.
-The call for presentations will be available in September 2017.

 Research Grants support new & emerging PLAY research